-Key performance indicators for 2017
+Key performance indicators for 2018

-Risk Analysis Over 98 per cent by spend of our supply chain has a low risk of slavery, and whilst we still look to require these suppliers to comply with our Code of Conduct, the focus for future efforts will be on the 2 per cent of higher risk suppliers.
-Due diligence processes The top 75 per cent of suppliers by spend and 100 per cent of all high risk suppliers were requested to complete a Code of Conduct Questionnaire in order to establish whether they meet our Code of Conduct.
-Training We held a mandatory supplier due diligence session for all employees in November 2017.
-We also facilitated two knowledge and information sharing workshops for procurement and sustainability professionals from different Virgin branded companies.
+Risk Analysis Over 95 per cent by spend of our supply chain has a low risk of slavery, and whilst we still look to require these suppliers to comply with our Code of Conduct, the focus for future efforts will be on the 5 per cent of higher risk suppliers.
+Due diligence processes The top 78 per cent of suppliers by spend and 100 per cent of all high risk suppliers were requested to complete a Code of Conduct Questionnaire in order to establish whether they meet our Code of Conduct.
+Training 100% of all our employees have completed and passed an anti-slavery course and test.
+We also facilitated three knowledge and information sharing workshops for procurement and sustainability professionals from different Virgin branded companies which covered combating slavery risks.

-This statement is made in accordance with section 54(1) of the Modern Slavery Act 2015 and constitutes Virgin's slavery and human trafficking statement for the financial year ending 31 December 2017.
+This statement is made in accordance with section 54(1) of the Modern Slavery Act 2015 and constitutes Virgin's slavery and human trafficking statement for the financial year ending 31 December 2018.

+Ian Woods

-lan Woods Director
+Director

-Virgin UK Holdings Limited,

-Virgin Management Limited,
+Virgin UK Holdings Limited, Virgin Management Limited, Virgin Holdings Limited, Virgin.com Limited.

-Virgin Enterprises Limited,

-Virgin Holdings Limited,

-Virgin.com Limited,

-VM Advisory Limited